lookbook-hq/lookbook/README.md

 Visit http://localhost:4444/lookbook to view the Lookbook UI.

-> In development mode assets will be rebuilt as changes are made.
+> In development mode assets will be rebuilt as changes are made but there is not yet any asset live-reloading in place.

 ### Testing